AI SEO

 This inverted pyramid approach serves both AI and human readers.
 Start sections with direct answers:

-5. Write in Plain Language & Anticipate Questions
+5. Write in Plain Language and Anticipate Questions

 Use active voice and simple vocabulary.
 Replace jargon with plain explanations.
 Write “AI helps you find customers” not “AI facilitates customer acquisition optimization.”
 Clarity beats complexity every time.